-Are there grants for child care businesses?
-This is one of the most commonly asked questions the GrantWatch support team receives.
-While grants for child care and daycare are available, they are generally specific to a particular region.
-Not all locations have grants currently available to child care businesses, but don’t lose hope.
-New grants are constantly being released on a regular basis.
-We’ve found the latest grants to save you the time of searching through the listings.
+Are there grants for childcare businesses?
+Subsequently, this is one of the most commonly asked questions the GrantWatch support team receives.
+While grants for childcare and daycare are available, they are generally specific to a particular region.
+Not all locations have grants currently available to childcare businesses, but don’t lose hope.
+Presently, new grants are constantly being released on a regular basis.
+So, we’ve found the latest grants to save you the time of searching through the listings.

-1. Grants of up to $10,000 are available in Nebraska for child care startups.
-This funding is for the purchase of equipment or for minor building modifications.
-However, applicants must be awarded the grant before they are awarded their Child Care License.
+1. Grants of up to $10,000 are available in Nebraska for childcare startups.
+Furthermore, this funding is for the purchase of equipment or for minor building modifications.

 U.S. Childcare Grants

 1. Scholarships of up to $1,000 per semester are now accepting applications.
 However, this funding is only open to Vermont childcare providers and licensed staff members to attend relevant college courses.